w3f/polkadot-wiki/docs/maintain/maintain-rpc.md

 historical information regarding transfers, balance histories, and more advanced queries involving past events, etc.

 An archive node requires a lot more diskspace.
-At the start of January 2023, polkadot disk usage was at 115 GB for a pruned node and 765 GB for an archive node.
+At the start of April 2023, polkadot disk usage was at 160 GB for a pruned node and 1 TB for an archive node.
 This value will increase with time.
 For an archive node you need the options `--state-pruning archive --blocks-pruning archive` in your startup settings.

 :::tip